Your creative business is growing, and it’s time to bring on a legal expert to help you.

 - why you’ll likely need to find someone in your state

-- the exact email template you can use to start the conversation with a potential attorney
+- an email template you can use to start the conversation with a potential attorney

 - See the list of all the Volunteer Lawyers for the Arts organizations here